 The present Publishing Ethics Policy concerns the standards of expected ethical behavior for all parties involved in the act of publishing in “Notes on Number Theory and Discrete Mathematics”.
 The document aims to provide clear description and management of situations that may arise if these ethical standards have not been adhered to by the parties, while promoting shared understanding of the responsible publication practices in maintaining the integrity of the scholarly record.

 Submission of Manuscripts

-When making paper submissions, authors should consult the “Instruction to Authors” document on the website of “Notes on Number Theory and Discrete Mathematics” (herein after referred to as “the Journal”), which contains instructions about the formatting style and the procedure of uploading the manuscripts to the EasyChair online submission system.
+When making paper submissions, authors should consult the “Instruction to Authors” document on the website of “Notes on Number Theory and Discrete Mathematics” (herein after referred to as “the Journal”), which contains instructions about the formatting style and the procedure of submitting the manuscripts.

 Manuscripts should be prepared according to the provided journal template, both LaTeX and MS Word submissions are acceptable.
 Submissions that significantly deviate from the specifications of the journal template may be returned to authors for reformatting and resubmission.

 Along with the initial manuscript submission, the corresponding author is prompted and required to submit also a cover letter, which certifies that:

 - All authors who have made significant contributions to the work are included in the author list, its order has been agreed by all authors, and all authors are aware of the paper submission.

 - Any potential acknowledgements and/or conflicts of interest have been disclosed.

 - The work submitted is original and does not include copyright infringements (plagiarisms).